 I will miss the whole team so much after the warm welcome they gave me.
 I can only recommend an internship or a job at Blu Selection to anyone who might be reading this.
 Make the effort and come to Barcelona, even if it’s only for 6 months… You won’t regret it!

-And: if you are already in Barcelona and looking for a new job (or know someone who is looking), feel free to drop by here and get to know the great team!
+And: if you are looking for a job in Barcelona (or know someone who is looking), feel free to drop by here and get to know the great team!